pandel/opsiPackageBuilder/README.rst

 ===========================================

 opsi PackageBuilder (oPB) is meant as a helpful tool regarding package creation and maintenance for the `opsi <http://www.opsi.org>`_ open source client management system.
-The oPB is currently being developed under Python 3.6 and PyQt 5.9, but you can find older versions of it in this Github repository, which will work with Python 3.4 and PyQt 5.5.
-Minimum requirements for running oPB should be Python 3.4 and PyQt 5.6.
+The oPB is currently being developed under Python 3.6 and PyQt 5.10.1, but you can find older versions of it in this Github repository, which will work with Python 3.4 and PyQt 5.5.
+Minimum requirements for running the current version of oPB should be Python 3.4 and PyQt 5.6.

 Current requirements or recommendations
 =======================================

 - Microsoft Visual C++ 2010 Redistributable (https://www.microsoft.com/de-de/download/details.aspx?id=5555)
 - Python (3.6.2)
-- PyQt5 (5.9.0)
+- PyQt5 (5.9.0+)
 - spur (0.3.20)
 - pycryptodome (3.4.6)
 - virtualenv (optional)